meysam-motaharfar/World-Weather-Dashboard/README.md

 * Tourism Planning – Identify optimal travel periods based on historical weather conditions.
 * Geographical Patterns – Compare weather trends across different continents and countries.

-# Data Sources
+# Data Sources and Overview

 For this analysis, I used the World Weather Repository, a continuously updated dataset available [here](https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/data).
+This dataset contains daily weather data for capital cities worldwide.
+Unlike forecast data, it offers a comprehensive snapshot of the current weather conditions, providing over 40 features.
+These include temperature, wind speed, atmospheric pressure, precipitation, humidity, visibility, air quality metrics, and more, making it a valuable resource for climate analysis and related applications.

 # Tools Used